🔥 Online shop now open 🔥

 Traditional Kingpins

-TKPs are often found on skateboards and cruisers, but some cruisers have RKP trucks.
+TKPs are often found on skateboards and cruisers.
+However, there are exceptions, like the Loaded Ballona.
 Their kingpins face the inside of the deck.

 They’re lower to the ground, lighter, and better for grinding since the kingpin is behind the hanger.
 They’re more agile because they have a higher baseplate angle.